 Failure to ensure regular school attendance, under section 444 of the Education Act 1996, could result upon conviction in a magistrate's court, to a fine note exceeding £2500 or a term of imprisonment not exceeding three months or both.

 7.0 REWARDS AND INCENTIVES

 Weekly

-- The class with the best attendance is rewarded during the weekly attendance assembly. - Barley Bear is awarded to the class with the highest attendance. - Classes who achieve 100% on a regular basis will be given additional playtime
+- The class with the best attendance is rewarded during the weekly attendance assembly. - Barley Bear is awarded to the class with the highest attendance.

 Termly